SaswatBarai/lms-platform/SINGLE_DEVICE_LOGIN.md

 # Single Device Login Implementation

 ## Overview
-This implementation ensures that organizations can only be logged in from one device at a time.
-When an organization logs in from a new device, any existing sessions on other devices are automatically invalidated.
+This implementation ensures that **organizations** and **colleges** can only be logged in from one device at a time.
+When a user logs in from a new device, any existing sessions on other devices are automatically invalidated.

 ## How It Works

 ### 1. Login Flow (Auth Service)

-When an organization logs in (`/api/login-organization`):
+#### For Organizations (`/api/login-organization`):

 1. **Session Creation**: A new unique `sessionId` is generated using `crypto.randomBytes(16).toString('hex')`